Viterbo's conjecture for certain Hamiltonians in classical mechanics: Further questions and examples

 Let us write the Hamiltonian equations for this Hamiltonian:

 If $|q_k| = \max\limits_{j}|q_j|$ then we have

-In our case $q_1(0) = \max\limits_{j}|q_j|$ and $p_1(0) = 0$, so the after the initial moment $q_1$ decreases and $q_j$ increases with the same velocity, $p_1$ decreases and $p_j$ does not change.
-Such a motion continues until the moment $t_1$, when $q_1$ stops being the largest in the absolute value and gets equal to $q_2$.
+In our case $q_1(0) = \max\limits_{j}|q_j|$ and $p_1(0) = 0$, so after the initial moment of time $q_1$ decreases and $q_j$ increases with the same velocity, $p_1$ decreases and $p_j$ does not change.
+Such motion continues until the moment $t_1$, when $q_1$ stops being the largest in the absolute value and gets equal to $q_2$.
 At this moment we have